java-to-kotlin/java-to-kotlin.github.io/index.md

 The authors hang out on the Kotlin language Slack.
 You can find them in the [#java-to-kotlin-refactoring](https://kotlinlang.slack.com/archives/C02GZL8HJHY) channel.

-Duncan has written about the tools used to write the book on [his blog](http://oneeyedmen.com/book-software-part-1.html).

-We've been interviewed for the Talking Kotlin podcast - you can watch it on [YouTube](https://www.youtube.com/watch?v=YGmBTQMGUhA).

-Also on YouTube, a series converting the [Gilded Rose Kata from Java to Kotlin](https://youtube.com/playlist?list=PL1ssMPpyqocjo6kkNCg-ncTyAW0nECPmq).
+A video series converting the [Gilded Rose Kata from Java to Kotlin](https://youtube.com/playlist?list=PL1ssMPpyqocjo6kkNCg-ncTyAW0nECPmq).